 A strong community is the heart and soul of Tabor Academy.
-While there are lots of times for friends to be together at games and on weekends, we also make time to gather the entire school community four times a week to celebrate achievements, watch student performances, share a meal, enjoy conversation, and reflect together as a community.
+While there are lots of times for friends to be together at games and on weekends, we also make time to gather the entire school community four times a week to celebrate achievements, watch student performances, share a meal, enjoy conversation and reflect together as a community.

-Each Tuesday and Thursday, the officers and advisors of each grade have the option of holding a class meeting.
+Every other Friday, officers and advisors of each grade have the option of holding a class meeting.
 These assemblies pertain only to a single class and often involve updates from the college counseling office, plans for fundraising and general announcements.